EX-FEVER: A Dataset for Multi-hop Explainable Fact Verification: Baseline System Description

+\textbf{Explanatory Stage} This stage aims to use the model to understand the relevant documents and produce a piece of minimally sufficient summarization as the system explanation.
+We fine-tune a BART~\cite{lewis-etal-2020-bart} model, which is the state-of-the-art model in text generation and summarization tasks, with the given supervised golden explanation on our dataset's training split.

+\textbf{Verdict Predict} In this stage, the system needs to make a verdict based on the interaction between the claim and the generated summary explanation.
+We adapt a transformer-based method BERT\cite{kenton2019bert}.
+As a comparative alternative, we implement a graph-based text reasoning model, the state-of-art fact-checking model GEAR~\cite{zhou2019gear}.

-\textbf{Aug-HOVER} In this approach, the \thedataset data is not utilized for training the verification model; rather, it is exclusively employed for validation and testing purposes.
-The verification model is trained entirely on the Hover dataset.
-As the Hover dataset comprises binary class labels, we combine the "NOT ENOUGH INFO" class and the "REFUTE" class from \thedataset into a unified "NOT\_SUPPORTED" class for evaluation.
-In this process, we select the generated explanations as the contextual inputs, while aligning the remaining data with the Hover dataset.
+\textbf{Aug-HOVER} To further evaluate the importance of our dataset, we conduct training on the previous dataset HOVER~\cite{jiang_hover_2020}, but the system is tested on our own dataset.
+In this approach, the \thedataset data is not used for training the verification model.
+Instead, it is exclusively utilized for validation and testing purposes.
+The verification model is trained solely on the Hover dataset.
+Since the Hover dataset consists of binary class labels, we merge the "NOT ENOUGH INFO" class and the "REFUTE" class from \thedataset, creating a unified "NOT\_SUPPORTED" class for evaluation.
+The remaining data is aligned with the Hover dataset.